-Determine price eligibility as follows:
+[4-1-13] Determine price eligibility as follows:

 - a.
 Pound Prices.
-Outside-County pieces are eligible for DSCF pound prices when placed on an SCF or more finely presorted container, deposited at an SCF (or USPS-designated facility), and addressed for delivery to one of the 3-digit ZIP Codes served by the facility where deposited.
+Outside-County pieces are eligible for DSCF pound prices when placed on an SCF or more finely presorted container, deposited at the DSCF or USPS-designated facility (see also 29.4.2b), and addressed for delivery within the DSCF's service area.
 Nonletter-size pieces are also eligible when the mailer deposits 5-digit bundles at the destination delivery unit (DDU) (the facility where the carrier cases mail for delivery to the addresses on the pieces) and the 5-digit bundles are in or on the following types of containers: - 1.
 A merged 5-digit scheme or merged 5-digit sack. - 2.
 A merged 5-digit scheme, merged 5-digit, or 5-digit scheme pallet. - b.
 Container Prices.
-Mailers may claim a DSCF container price for SCF and more finely presorted containers that are entered at and destined within the service area of the SCF at which the container is deposited.
+Mailers may claim the DSCF container price for SCF and more finely presorted containers that are entered at and destined within the service area of the SCF at which the container is deposited.
+The following also applies: - Mailers may claim the DSCF container price for a FSS sort plan container deposited at the USPS-designated FSS processing facility responsible for processing that container. - Mailers may claim the DSCF container price for a sack or pallet deposited at a USPS-designated FSS processing facility labeled to a 5-digit ZIP Code processed by that facility in accordance with labeling list L006.
+All pieces must include a full delivery address, an IMb and meet the physical standards for FSS-machinability provided in DMM 705.14.0.